dhl/blake2b-solidity/README.md

 and [James Hancock](https://github.com/MadeOfTin) for their contributions to EIP-152 and the initial reference implementation of the BLAKE2b F compression function in [go-ethereum](https://github.com/ethereum/go-ethereum).

-We would also like to thank the [Emil Bay](https://github.com/emilbayes/) for making his work on Blake2b test vectors available.
+We would also like to thank [Emil Bay](https://github.com/emilbayes) for making his work on BLAKE2b test vectors available.

 ## References